 Deana Bennett’s practice is focused on natural resource development on public and tribal lands.
 Deana’s experience includes permitting and environmental compliance efforts under the National Environmental Policy Act (NEPA), the Endangered Species Act (ESA), the Clean Air Act (CAA) and other related federal statutes.
 She has worked on a number of utility matters, and her experience also includes working with renewable resource developers with siting issues on public, tribal, state and local land.
 Prior to joining Modrall Sperling, Deana served as a judicial law clerk for the Honorable Richard Bosson of the New Mexico Supreme Court.
-Southwest Super Lawyers® selected Deana as a Southwest Rising Star in 2015.
+Deana was recognized as “Up and Coming” in Nationwide Native American Law by Chambers USA in 2017, and she is also recognized by Southwest Super Lawyers® as a Southwest Rising Star.

 It is not surprising that Deana’s practice areas focus primarily on natural resource development and public lands.
 Deana calls the West home, from New Mexico to Alaska.
 Deana’s early childhood was spent travelling in a Volkswagen bus from Yellowstone National Park to Everglades National Park, where her father was a Park Ranger.
 After leaving the Park Service, her father worked for the Bureau of Land Management until he retired.
 Deana is a true coal miner’s daughter; her mother worked in an underground coal mine in Wyoming for several years, while her father attended the University of Wyoming.
 Before attending law school, Deana retraced some of her childhood adventures.
 Deana worked in Yellowstone National Park, spent a winter working at a ski area in Utah, and spent two summers working on a luxury passenger train in Alaska, where she bought her own 1979 Volkswagen bus.
 Deana has driven the ALCAN twice in her bus.